channingwalton/qanda/README.md

 3. Questions must support multiple Answers - eg. phone numbers
 4. A measure of how complete the questionnaire is - all non-optional questions must be answered
 5. Validation rules
-  * eg. string longer than a certain length, age greater than 16, etc.
+  * string longer than a certain length
+  * age greater than 16, etc.
   * inter question validation:
     * current address does not match the address you gave on your identity document
     * You haven't given at least 3 years address history